MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-disaster-recovery-oracle-database-azure.md

 ### Backup Recommendations

-- If backups are the only solution for BCDR requirements, take into consideration that RTO will be higher compared to replication scenarios, as it depends on database size and backup methods used.
+- In case you're considering backups as the only solution for BCDR requirements, keep in mind that RTO will be higher compared to replication scenarios, as it depends on database size and backup methods used.

 - To comply with regulations requiring data and backups to stay in Azure, these solutions are the options:
   - Use Autonomous Recovery Service in Azure.
-During backup configuration, select “[Store backup in the same cloud provider as the database](https://docs.oracle.com/en/cloud/paas/recovery-service/dbrsu/azure-multicloud-recoveryservice.html)”.
+During backup policy configuration, select “[Store backup in the same cloud provider as the database](https://docs.oracle.com/en/cloud/paas/recovery-service/dbrsu/azure-multicloud-recoveryservice.html)”.

     ![A picture of ARS policy configuration for cloud provider selection for Oracle Database@Azure Azure landing zone accelerator.](./media/ARS_cloud_provider_selection.png)